OpeningDesign/encryption-test/README.md

 - download [git-crypt.exe](https://github.com/LykkeCity/git-crypt/releases) and locate the file in the repo folder
 - Open a command window at the repo folder
   - One method: Navigate to the project folder, hold down the Shift key and right-click the folder.
-The context menu will contain an entry, ‘Open command window here.”
+The context menu will contain an entry, ‘Open PowerShell window here'.
 - `./git-crypt init`
 - Create a `.gitattributes` file (This file is where you give instructions on which files/folders will be encrypted)
   - One method:  Download and locate [this file](https://raw.githubusercontent.com/OpeningDesign/New_2nd_Story/master/_CLOSED_New_2nd_Story/.gitattributes) in the folder you would like to be encrypted.
 All subfolders will be encrypted as well.